Journaling through a break up

 There are lots of ways to journal.
 You might want to write or prefer to type.
 You could even combine a few different outlets.
 I personally love using the Moodnotes app.
 It’s a thought journal which helps you “capture your feelings” and “improve your thinking habits”.
 It combines Cognitive Behavioural Therapy with positive psychology and helps me to reframe issues.
 I couldn’t recommend it more highly as a complement to a regular journal.

 Now, I’d love to hear from you!
-Please use the comments section below to share your thoughts or email me at charlotte(at)astoryworthliving.com
+Please email me at charlotte(at)astoryworthliving.com to share your thoughts.

 - Do you have any issues in your relationships at the moment?